Video appears to show Atlanta shooting suspect parking in front of spa - KRDO

 Meanwhile, some public officials say they’re pressing investigators to consider hate crime charges against Long.

-During Biden and Harris’s visit Atlanta on Friday, community leaders planned to urge that the shootings be considered a hate crime against Asians and not dismissed as the suspect having a “bad day,” Georgia state Rep. Bee Nguyen said.
+During Biden and Harris’s visit Atlanta on Friday, community leaders talked with the President and vice president for more than an hour about their concerns about crimes against Asians and other issues, Georgia state Rep. Bee Nguyen told CNN’s “Erin Burnett OutFront.”

 While in Atlanta, Biden and Harris did not explicitly state that they considered the shootings a hate crime.
 But they noted that whatever the shooter’s motivation, the killings come as hate crimes are rising against Asian Americans.